By Thomas Mc

 Alex finally responded to the ambassador.
 "I understand but you realize that such a possibility is very remote."
 He glanced at the rest.
 "Even if it is their ship, that doesn't mean that either of them is still alive."

 Zadoranis nodded.
 "Still it is a possibility; therefore I had to come."
 He cocked his head.
-"Just before you arrived I detected a presence from somewhere in the city.
-It was strong.
+"Just I was exiting our shuttle I detected a presence from somewhere in the city.
+It was fleeting but strong.
 It could have been one of them."

 ~ o ~